Medical-Fitness Technicians

 Picture

-A single, standardized Total Fitness Score for each individual is helpful because it makes their journey to optimal health easier to visualize, track, and even compare with their peers -- for motivational purposes.
+A single, standardized Total Med-Fit Score for each individual is helpful because it makes their journey to optimal health easier to visualize, track, and even compare with their peers -- for motivational purposes.

-A minimum goal of 100 for the Total Fitness Score and for EACH of the 5 separate Fitness Scores (for proper balance) is appropriate and very doable for most individuals -- no matter how de-conditioned and unhealthy they might be.
+A minimum goal of 100 for the Total Med-Fit Score and for EACH of the 5 separate Fitness Scores is appropriate and very doable for most individuals -- no matter how de-conditioned and unhealthy they might be.
 However, it is important to consider the individual's context when interpreting the fitness scores for personal application.

 Personal Context